jake161/BrideOfFrankenstein-AKLP/README.md

 *Retraction is a bit out of whack at the moment.
 Currently running an Voron Mobius 4 Extruder on the worlds worst nema 17 (ripped from a tevo tarantula).
 My accel values are a bit off to not generate too much noise while printing.*

 *Tip: Something I learned the hard way is that you CANNOT use BED_MESH_CALIBRATE while running DELTA_CALIBRATE.
 Delta calibrate compensates for any innacuracies in your build by assuming a planar build surface.
 This means running a bed mesh will just exagerate imperfections and wildly throw off kinematics.
-(I've literally had a print start trying to build into the air on the same layer)*
+(I've literally watched the effector fly away from the bed on the first layer)*